carpentries/amy/docs/users_guide/community_index.md

 * Languages (human languages)
 * Comments (additional notes or comments from individual)
 * Consents (*Note consents can be changed by the individual at any time*)

+    **Mandatory consents:**

+    * I have read and agree to the [privacy policy of The Carpentries](https://docs.carpentries.org/topic_folders/policies/privacy.html).
+    * I acknowledge that I am at least 16 years old.
-    * Do you consent to have your name or identity associated with lesson publications?
+    * Do you agree to the transfer of your data outside of the European Economic Area/United Kingdom?

+    **Optional consents:**

     * Can we contact you for volunteering opportunities, surveys, feedback, etc.?
     * Do you consent to publish your profile on The Carpentries website?
+    * Do you consent to have your name or identity associated with lesson publications?

 ## Additional user information